palewire/californiacivicdata.org/_posts/2015-07-17-hello-django-postgres-copy.markdown

 ---
 layout: post
 title: Say hello to our new open-source software for loading bulk data into PostgreSQL
-deckhead: "Take advantage of the powerful COPY command to load big CSVs into Django faster than ever"
+deckhead: "Take advantage of powerful COPY command to load big CSVs into Django faster than ever"
 byline: "By [Ben Welsh](http://palewi.re/who-is-ben-welsh/)"
 published: true
 ---